Greyfield land

-Greyfield land is underused real estate assets or land.
-The term was first coined in the UK in urban design theory in the late 1990s, and later adopted in the US about a decade later, with the name coming from the "sea" of empty asphalt concrete that often accompanies these sites.
-The word greyfield is a relative neologism as compared to more commonly known terms such as brownfield and greenfield.

-In the UK, the term applies specifically to buildings and land in towns and cities that is underused and could be intensified by the addition of rooftop developments (in the case of an existing building) or 'airspace' developments (above an existing carpark, for example).

-In the US, the term has historically been applied to formerly-viable retail and commercial shopping sites (such as regional malls and strip centers) that have suffered from lack of reinvestment and have been "outclassed" by larger, better-designed, better-anchored malls or shopping sites.
+In the United States, greyfield land (or grayfield) is a formerly-viable retail and commercial shopping site (such as regional malls and strip centers) that has suffered from lack of reinvestment and been superseded by other shopping sites elsewhere.
 These particular greyfield sites are also referred to as "dead malls" or "ghostboxes" if the anchor or other major tenants have vacated the premises leaving behind empty shells.
+The term was coined in the early 2000s from the "sea" of empty asphalt concrete that often accompanies these sites.

-Still in the US, the "greyfield" term may also be applied more broadly to urban infill or commercial locations where underused or outdated (non-retail) uses hamper an otherwise valuable real estate asset.
+The "greyfield" term may also be applied more broadly to urban infill or commercial locations where underuse or outdated (non-retail) uses hamper an otherwise valuable real estate asset.
 An example would be a formerly industrial waterfront site that is potentially valuable as a mixed use/residential site as it is being encroached upon by residential sprawl, or other economic or redevelopment pressures.
-In this example, the revitalization of the greyfield may require zoning changes and/or a public-private partnership of some kind to achieve the highest and best use.
+In this example, the revitalization of the greyfield may require zoning changes and/or a public-private partnership of some kind to achieve an increased level of use intensity.

-Background (US)
+Background

-In 2001 the Congress for the New Urbanism re-coined the term "Greyfield," which refers to ageing strips of development that once served as vital commercial corridors during the post-World War II suburban exodus but have today fallen on harder times.
-In contrast to contaminated brownfields and undeveloped greenfields, greyfields refer to "so-called 'dead malls,' often characterized by the vast empty asphalt parking lots that surround them."
+In 2001 the Congress for the New Urbanism coined the term "greyfield," which refers to aging strips of development that once served as vital commercial corridors during the post-World War II suburban exodus but have today fallen on harder times.
+In contrast to contaminated brownfields and undeveloped greenfields, greyfields refer to "so-called 'dead malls', often characterized by the vast empty asphalt parking lots that surround them."

-The most conservative calculations in 1999 estimated that there would be no fewer than 203 American defunct malls with a combined outstanding debt of over $2 billion and projected redevelopment costs of over $11 billion by 2004.
-In 2001, of the 2,000 American regional malls, it was estimated that nearly 20% were defunct malls or in danger of becoming so.
+The most conservative calculations in 1999 estimated that there would be no fewer than 203 American greyfield malls with a combined outstanding debt of over $2 billion and projected redevelopment costs of over $11 billion by 2004.
+In 2001, of the 2,000 American regional malls, it was estimated that nearly 20% were greyfield malls or in danger of becoming one.

-Examples of greyfield malls in American cities are the Central City Mall in San Bernardino, California; the Prestonwood Town Center in Dallas, Texas; the Maple Hill Pavilion in Kalamazoo, Michigan; and the Lafayette Plaza in Bridgeport, Connecticut.
+Examples of greyfields in American cities are the Central City Mall in San Bernardino, California; the Prestonwood Town Center in Dallas, Texas; the Maple Hill Pavilion in Kalamazoo, Michigan; and the Lafayette Plaza in Bridgeport, Connecticut.